 UNIFORM PERSONNEL $13

 TREASURERS REPORT: The Red Book of luncheon receipts and checkbook expenditures are available at the Treasurer's desk at every meeting.
-Membership renewals are going great for this year.
-Remember to pick up your membership card from the Treasurer at the next meeting.
-If you don’t know if you are current, ask the Treasurer, he has the roster at all the meetings
+Mem If you don’t know if you are current, ask the Treasurer, he has the roster at all the meetings

 or email him at email@example.com.
 The treasurer will either endorse your membership card or issue you another upon request.
 We will mail you a membership card upon request if you include a SASE or you may pick yours up at a luncheon.

 SECRETARY NOTES: Don’t forget to submit your email address to the web master at firstname.lastname@example.org.
-Of our membership roster of over 300 plus and we now have over 279 on file.
+Of our membership roster of over 300 plus we now have over 299 emails on file.
 We will continue postal service to those without email connections.
 If you move or change email address let us know so we can keep in touch.